Back to Blog

 Neck Therapy

 I don't travel without a foam roller, resistance band, and lacrosse ball.
 Pain can ruin your vacation, so why even temp fate.
-Plus, I know that staying on top of (even a small portion) my regular routine keeps the pain away.
+Plus, staying regular with my routine keeps the pain away.

-Using a lacrosse ball on top of the shoulders (the top of the trapezius muscle) either while laying on the floor or standing against a wall melts tension away.
+Use a lacrosse ball on top of the shoulders (the top of the trapezius muscle) either while laying on the floor or standing against a wall.
+Find a tender/tight spot and stay there for at least 30 seconds and breathe into it.

 Try 2 or 3 of these ideas and let me know how it goes!